beeware/beeware/docs/tutorial/tutorial-6.rst

 In addition to supporting mobile platforms, the Toga widget toolkit also supports the web!
-Using the same API that you used to deploy your desktop and mobiole applications, you can deploy your application as a single-page web app.
+Using the same API that you used to deploy your desktop and mobile applications, you can deploy your application as a single-page web app.

+.. admonition:: Proof of Concept

+    The Toga Web backend is the least mature of all the Toga backends.
+It's mature enough to show off a few features, but it's missing many other widgets.
+At this point in time, Web deployment should be considered a "Proof of Concept" - enough to demonstrate what can be done, but not enough to be relied on for serious development.

 Deploying as a web app
 ======================